GetVerdict

 Project share

-comparables in same project ÷ total comparables × 100 (computed client-side)
+similar sales in same project ÷ total similar sales × 100

 If a verdict's evidence is mostly in the same project, the answer is project-specific.
 Lower share means we widened to area-level evidence.